Skip to content

 • message - Optional human-readable error description

-• options - Optional retry semantics:
+• options - Optional retry semantics (overrides code-based inference):

-• retryAfterMs - Backoff interval hint for transient errors
+• retryAfterMs - Backoff interval hint for transient errors (only valid for retryable errors)

 Examples:

-Non-retryable error with details:
+Non-retryable error with context details:

 typescript